 What does it mean if baby likes to eat soap

-If you find that your baby keeps eating the soap, it could simply mean that he needs more iron or calcium in his diet.
+It’s not unusual for babies to put things in their mouth, even if they don’t taste good.
+But if you find that your baby keeps eating the soap, it could simply mean that he needs more iron or calcium in his diet.

 Feeding baby foods that are loaded with iron and calcium can help.
 Some iron-rich foods include lean meat, fortified cereals, beans, spinach, and eggs.
 Calcium-rich foods include milk, yogurt, cheese, leafy greens, and beans.

 You can always consider giving your baby a supplement as well, but be sure to talk with your pediatrician before doing so.